wmhilton-stoplight/platform-docs/docs/2.-governance/e.getting-started-with-api-governance.md

 Using the Stoplight Platform, you can:

-- [Create a Documentation Hub]<!--To-Do: Add link-->() where teams can publish their APIs for internal and external consumption.
+- [Create Documentation]<!--To-Do: Add link-->() where teams can publish their APIs for internal and external consumption.
 - Add team members to your workspace to help them keep track of dependencies using Explorer.

 #### Promote Design-first for New APIs